 Ofwat published its final methodology for the 2025-30 period (AMP8) in December 2022, outlining its approach to setting allowed returns, incentivising operational performance and establishing cost targets for the five-year regulatory period commencing on 1 April 2025 (see Regulated Water Utilities - United Kingdom: PR24 methodology increases risk for weak performers, 16 December 2022).
 The regulator's early view of the cost of capital, based on average market conditions during September 2022, is 3.29% at the appointee level, an increase from the current period.
-Ofwat also confirmed that it will transition to full CPIH indexation of companies' RCV in PR24; because CPIH is structurally lower than RPI, the "early view" of the cost of capital implies an approximately 30% higher return in cash terms, compared to the current period.
-The best performers will enjoy higher incentive payments, but others will face greater penalties where they fall short of Ofwat's targets.
+Ofwat also confirmed that it will transition to full CPIH indexation of companies' RCV in PR24.
+Because CPIH is structurally lower than RPI, the "early view" of the cost of capital implies an approximately 30% higher return in cash terms, compared to the current period.
+While "early view" equity returns may appear low in the context of rising cost of debt, latest market evidence will have to be considered when Ofwat resets the allowed return at the 2024 price review.
+A rise in allowed cash returns would be credit positive, particularly in the context of likely rising investment needs and associated funding requirements in a higher interest rate environment.
+However, Ofwat also aims to further tighten performance requirements, which will mean greater penalties for companies that fall short of the regulator's expectations.1